 Terrance: Awesome!
 Thank you!

 In 2012 I captained England to victory at an international tournament.
 Personally, I scored an undefeated 4.5/6 on the top board.
 Later that same year at the Guernsey International Open, I won the brilliancy prize, chosen by GM Tiger Hillarp Persson.
-The game was subsequently annotated for a national magazine and you can read more about it here.
-You can play through the game, with my annotations, below:
+The game was subsequently annotated for a national chess magazine and you can read more about it here.
+You can play through the chess game, with my annotations, below: